esjsmith/counter/README.md

 ## Instructions
 The app is relatively simple to use.

-1. Load up the app by navigating to the `index.php`.
+1. Load up the app by navigating to the `index.html`.
 2. Then, choose whether the count represents a peripheral blood specimen or a bone marrow aspirate; this choice will load a slightly different set of tags above the individual squares in the counter display.
 3. Start counting.
 The keyboard keys corresponding to the cell type is displayed at the bottom of each column.
-The cell type this corresponds to is at the tope of each column.
+The cell type this corresponds to is at the top of each column.
 4. Percentages are calculated in real time, as there is two-way data binding between the input boxes and the output percentage boxes.